-Table 20 presents data on material deprivation of persons broken down by selected age groups.
-According to Eurostat's methodology materially deprived persons are those who reported deprivation in 3+ out of 9 stipulated respects.
+Table 20 presents data on material deprivation of persons broken down by some personal and household characteristics.
+The data for 2010 is preliminary, like in table 19.
+According to Eurostat's methodology materially deprived persons are those who reported deprivation in 3+ possibly 4+ out of 9 stipulated respects, respectively.
 Questions concerning material deprivation centered on consumer durables and financial limitations and difficulties.
-The table shows results pertaining to the total population and, as a special case, to those at risk of income poverty.
+The table shows results pertaining to the total population, to those at risk of income poverty and to those not at risk of income poverty.